schiller29/EleNa/README.md

 1. Before running any tests, run `ng serve` to start the application.
 Selenium and Python are required to run some of the tests.
 Selenium can be installed at http://www.seleniumhq.org/projects/webdriver/ and Python can be installed at https://www.python.org/downloads/.
 It may be necessary to run pip install selenium to install the components for python.
 2. To test the routing algorithm, open the file 'src/app/options/test_algorithm.html' in a browser window.
 This will run the tests in 'src/app/options/test_algorithm.js' and show the number of failures.
 3. To test the front-end of the application, run 'python qa/gui/test_ui_validation.py'

+## Note about the algorithm explanation:
+In mockgraph.JPG:
+the number written in pen over each node refers to its elevation, and edge numbers refer to distance.
+As an example, I drew the midpoint (mp) and the midline through it for start = A and end = B. The best fit nodes when fitting up to 7 come out to u, T, r, E, and F, which are circled. the x axis is longitude and y axis is latitude.